lorenzwalthert/strcode/README.md

 -   `width` gives the width of the output in characters.
 -   `granularity = 2`indicates that we want two of three levels of granularity to be contained in the summary.
 -   Similarly, we use `lowest_sep = FALSE` to indicate that we want lowest separators (given `granularity`) to be omitted between the titles of the sections.
+-   `header` was set to `TRUE`, so the column names were reported as well.
+Note that they are slightly off since knitr uses a different tab length.
+In the R console and more imporantly in the outputed file, theigh are aliged.